Advanced Delete User Wizard

 Have you ever removed a User from act!, only to find you'd really like to know what Notes & Histories were written by them?
 As you probably know, once you reassign Contacts to a new User, the old User is wiped from the Record.

 But with Advanced Delete User, when you reassign Contacts, the outgoing User's name is tagged on every Note & History item entered by that User - retaining a historical reference to entries created by the User being deleted.

-The purpose of this advanced tool is to allow the removal of users from an ACT database while retaining a historical reference to entries created by the user being deleted.
-For example, the way ACT works natively is as follows.
-When you delete a user, a dialog box opens and asks you if you want to reassign the contacts.
-If you do not select this option, the contacts associated with the user being deleted are removed.
-If you reassign the contacts, the record manager is changed on all the entries EVER created by the user being deleted.
-For this reason, there is an option to make a user INACTIVE thereby freeing the license and retaining the histories and notes created by that user.
-For databases with few user records, this is not an issue.
-However, in larger organizations or in organizations where staff changes frequently, the user table can grow quite large.
-That is why we created our tool.
+For example, currently, when you delete a User, a dialog box opens and asks you if you want to reassign the Contacts.
+If you do not select this option, the Contacts associated with the User being deleted are removed.
+If you do reassign the Contacts, the current Record Manager is changed on all of the entries EVER created by the User being deleted.
+There is an option to make a user INACTIVE, freeing the license and retaining the histories and notes.
+For organizations where staff changes frequently, the User Table can grow quite large.